bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

 ## Custom domain
 If you intend to link a custom domain to your site then this should be your very first step.
 In my case I registered the `http://qua.st/`.
-I registerd this because it is nice and short, and the domain TLD `.st` relatively well know, which means people won't forget or remember wrongly to quickly.
+I registerd this because it is nice and short, and the domain TLD `.st` relatively well know, which means people won't forget or remember wrongly too quickly.

 The most important thing is obviously to registerd your custom domain with a domain registar, this will depend on things such as your choise of TLD, the country you live in etc.